 When banks loan large amounts of money, they’re taking a massive risk.
 They’re looking for stability and consistency to ensure you can pay back the loan in full.
 These same banks also want an assurance that if borrowers stop making payments, they can repossess the RV.

 A full-time RVer can take their RV anywhere in the country, making it difficult, possibly even impossible, for the bank to track them down.
 Many full-timers sell their homes before hitting the road, which is often a major red flag for a financing department.

 RVs get classified as luxury items.
 While cars and homes are necessities, RVs are not.
 Therefore, banks will often have more stringent requirements when it comes to approving financing for RVs.
 However, some popular banks will finance full-time RVers.

 Many RVers establish relationships with local credit unions in anticipation of going full-time.
 Credit unions can approve you for an RV loan at a great interest rate.
 If you have an established relationship with a local credit union, it might be best to check with them first.

-Large banks like US Bank, Bank of America, and Fifth Third Bank are all popular financing options.
+Large banks like Fifth Third Bank are popular financing options.
 These large corporations may have more hoops for you to jump through, but they’re great options for RV financing for full-timers.
 Some of the larger banks may be more reluctant to approve you, but they’ll often provide the lowest interest rates.

 What Do You Need to Get a Loan?